S00085/cxp/5.ADR/ADR09_CaseManagement_Repository_Selection.md

 ## Context and Problem Statement

-Problem is to select appropriate database for case management repositoty : RDBM and Document DB
+Problem is to select appropriate database for case management repository : RDBM and Document DB

 ## Considered Options